abdulqshabbir/code-wars/README.md

 ## Lessons learned from course schedule
 A directed graph can be used to describe the ordering in which events (such as course selections) can happen.
 To detect a deadlock or a cycle in a graph we can use a graph "coloring" technqiue.
 This involves labelling each node initally as "unvisited".
 For each node in the graph, we run a DFS on the node and mark it as "processing" and run DFS on all of its neighbors.
 If we ever encounter another processing node we are in a cycyle.
 As we run out of neighbors we can mark the nodes as "processed" and backtrack up.

+## Lessons learned from combination sum
+Backtracking is a technique used to reduce the number of recursive calls made in a decision tree by using a bounding function.
+For this problem the bounding function checks if the totalSoFar is bigger than the target sum.
+If so, further recursive calls are not made.
+This problem is related to the subset problem (inclusion-exclusion) where the left decision subtree includes `candidates[i]` and the right subtree tries to exclude `candidates[i]`.